-The cables must be documented as halogen-free according to EN 60754-1, EN 60754-2 or EN 63355.
-Tests according to the older standard EN 50267-2-3 use the same test method and can also be accepted although the standard has expired.
+The cables must be documented as halogen-free according to EN 60754-1 or EN 60754-2.
 An obligatory requirement for sewage pipes and electrical cable conduits has not been introduced, since these products are made from hard PVC and can be handled in the existing waste system.
 Furthermore, electrical cable conduits, which are not made of PVC, contain varying concentrations of brominated flame retardants, which are also problematic in relation to the indoor environment.